youjung822/17Fall_CS6300SDP/GroupProject/Design-Team/design-discussion.md

 > 2. Enter a clue.
 > 3. View the phrase scrambled by the system.
 If the player does not like the result, they may choose for the system to re-scramble it until they are satisfied.
 > 4. Accept the results or return to previous steps.
 > 5. View the returned unique identifier for the word scramble.
-The scramble may not be further edited after this point. r this point.
+The scramble may not be further edited after this point.

-Scrambles are created through the createWordScramble method of MainMenu, mentioned earlier.
-First, a WordScramble class with fields for the entered phrase and clue is created.
-This class implements the Scramble interface, whose singular method allows for the entered phrase to be scrambled and saved in the scrambledPhrase field.
-The scramble operation can be executed multiple times until the user is satisfied.
-At this time, the MainMenu can then call the EWS method addScramble to receive the scramble's UID and save the scramble as a SavedWordScramble.
+Scrambles are created by the MainMenu.createWordScramble() method.
+First, an object of the WordScramble class with the appropriate attributes is created.
+WordScramble then implements the Scramble interface, whose singular method allows for the entered phrase to be scrambled and saved in the scrambledPhrase field.
+The scramble() operation can be executed multiple times until the user is satisfied.
+Once the user is satisfied, MainMenu calls EWS.addScramble() to add a scramble in the central server and stores the returned scramble unique identifier in the local database.

 >**7)** A scramble shall only mix up alphabetic characters, keeping each word together.
 Words are contiguous sequences of alphabetic characters separated by one or more non-alphabetic characters.

-Business logic.
-Not represented in our design.
+This will be handled by the Scramble interface mentioned above.

 >**8)**	All other characters and spacing will remain as they originally are.

 	Example:
 	The cat is loud :-).  ->  Het atc si ulod :-)

-Business logic.
-Not represented in our design.
+This will be handled by the Scramble interface mentioned above.
+Details regarding the business logic are out of scope of a class diagram.

 >**9)** When solving word scrambles, a player will: